-Today, the public often uses the terms hair transplant surgery, and follicular unit transplant interchangeably.
-However, that is not right.
-Numerous operations fall under the category for hair transplant.
+Today, the public often uses the terms hair transplant surgery and FUE interchangeably.
+But, that is not right.
+Numerous operations fall under hair transplantation.
 Therefore, FUE is a surgical procedure out one of many that fall under hair transplant.

 This technique takes advantage of this fact, and transplants the hairs from whole regions to regions of hair loss.
-Since the newly relocated units are guaranteed to be hairloss resistant, the results are long term.
+The results are long-term.

 However, FUE is entirely different from the very first hair transplant surgery.
 In 1939 a Japanese doctor, Dr. Okuda published his groundbreaking invention: Hair Transplantation.
 He initially dedicated his work to hair loss due to traumatic incidents such as scarring or burns.
 However, since then they have come applicable to a wide range of hair loss causes.

 The first hair transplantation follicular unit transplantation (FUT) was comparatively more invasive than the modern FUE technique.
 Dr. Okuda’s pioneering method included the excision of strips of skin with high densities of hair and transferring them to areas of hair loss.
 This method left behind noticeable scarring, but as the wounds healed hair regrowth began.

 Dr. Okuda’s invention might not have been perfect, but it paved the way to the current array of minimally invasive state-of-the-art techniques.
 The first enhancement that hair transplantation witnessed was by Dr. Tamura.
 Dr. Tamura focused his work on restoring body hair in women such as the pubic hair.
 To achieve his research aim, he needed to invent a way of extracting hairs that did not require the excision of skin strips.
 It was the result of his research that brought the initial FUE into existence.